zack403/mainstack-ledger/SOLUTION.md

 # Improvements If given more time

+## Asynchronous Processing for Transactions

+- Currently, deposit, transfer, and withdrawal operations are handled synchronously.

+- I would implement BullMQ with Redis to queue these operations, ensuring:

+  - Better performance by offloading tasks to background workers.

+  - Fault tolerance, so failed transactions can be retried.

+  - Improved Rate limiting & load balancing, preventing overload on the database.

+- Each transaction would be queued and processed atomically to maintain integrity.

 ## caching
 Caching with Redis would be a great improvement to this application if given more time, it will greatly improve the performance of the application and increase the response time.